mgeeky/Penetration-Testing-Tools/clouds/aws/README.md

 - **`exfiltrateLambdaTasksDirectory.py`** - Script that creates an in-memory ZIP file from the entire directory `$LAMBDA_TASK_ROOT` (typically `/var/task`) and sends it out in a form of HTTP(S) POST request, within an `exfil` parameter.
 To be used for exfiltrating AWS Lambda's entire source code.

 - **`find-exposed-resources.sh`** - Utterly simple script enumerating some of the resources that could be publicly shared which would count as a security misconfiguration.

-- **`get-session-creds-in-config-format.sh`** - Calls `aws sts assume-role` using MFA token in order to then retrieve session credentials and reformat it into `~/.aws/credentials` file format.
-Having that it's easy to copy-and-paste that script's output into credentials file.
-Then tools such as _s3tk_ that are unable to process MFA tokens may just use preconfigured profile creds.

 - **`identifyS3Bucket.rb`** - This script attempts to identify passed name whether it resolves to a valid AWS S3 Bucket via different means.
 This script may come handy when revealing S3 buckets hidden behind HTTP proxies.